TheJacksonLaboratory/sbas/dependencies/README.md

 # Starting in a new Jupyter Lab session in CloudOS
+For this paper, start a fairly large instance if running from scratch, say about an r2.8xlarge (8 cpus with 61 GB RAM).
 After your Notebook Session has initilased in CloudOS, open a terminal type the following command:

 ```bash